 Noboribetsu Onsen 登別温泉

-Soak in healing waters at this top hot spring resort in Hokkaido
+Soak in healing waters at this top onsen resort in Hokkaido

-Ease into a pool and wash away your pains.
-The hot springs of Noboribetsu are famous for not only their bounty but also their variety.
-Natural spring waters flow down from Hell Valley , resulting in naturally created baths and nine types of water.
+Ease into a pool and wash away your fatigue.
+The onsen of Noboribetsu are famous for not only their bounty but also their variety.
+Natural spring waters flow down from Jigokudani (Hell Valley) , resulting in naturally created baths and nine types of water.

 - Soaking in refreshing, mineral-infused pools